waldonl/reocca/README.md

 ###FAQ
+* Is REOCCA bound to port 9999?
+    * Obviously not ;) Forwarding already works, so it is perfectly feasible to have 2 servers on different ports, where one server forwards to the other.
+Of course you can also test forwarding with a rest service of your own.
+Make sure its response is json, and the content-type is according.
 * Why Spray and not Akka HTTP?
     * When I started this (Q2-2015) I assumed the maturity of Spray would lead to less surprises, and hence would be the safest route to a result that could demonstrate functionality and scalability.
 Porting to Akka HTTP in the near future is a viable option.
 * Why Scala and not Java 8?